Foundations of Noncommutative Carrollian Geometry via Lie-Rinehart Pairs: Concluding Remarks

-\textbf{Holography and Horizons:} The construction of physically motivated examples is now paramount.
-Given how Carrollian physics is expected to shed light on flat space holography (see \cite{Donnay:2022,Donnay:2023}, for example), it is natural to ask how noncommutativity modifies boundary symmetries and charges.
+\textbf{Holography and Horizons:} Given how Carrollian physics is expected to shed light on flat space holography (see \cite{Donnay:2022,Donnay:2023}, for example), it is natural to ask how noncommutativity modifies boundary symmetries and charges.
+For instance, how does almost commutativity change the Bondi-Metzner-Sachs (BMS) symmetry algebra at null infinity?
 Moreover, as horizons are prototypical examples of Carrollian manifolds, we expect that quantum horizons can be studied within the $\rho$-commutative setting.
 The $\rho$-Lie-Rinehart pair approach is intrinsic, suggesting that one should develop an ultra-relativistic limit within almost commutative Riemannian geometry, and compare it with the standard commutative case. \\ \textbf{Other Approaches:} It is important to relate the $\rho$-commuting framework to complementary noncommutative Carrollian constructions, which remain underdeveloped.
 Specifically, Inönü--Wigner contractions of $\kappa$-deformed spacetimes and their symmetries, see \cite{Ballesteros:2020,Ballesteros:2020b,Ballesteros:2023,Bose:2025,Trześniewski:2024}, provide a distinct approach.
 Establishing overlap or clear links between $\kappa$-deformations and $\rho$-commutativity is nontrivial, but potentially illuminating.
 Another direction is to seek a spectral triple-like approach (c.f.
 Connes \cite{Connes:1994}) to degenerate metrics and Carrollian structures.\\ \textbf{Condensed Matter Physics:} Carrollian physics has been applied to various aspects of condensed matter physics and fluid dynamics (see \cite[Part III]{Bagchi:2025}).
 Fractons, for instance, are an emergent quasiparticle with restricted mobility; they can only move in bound pairs, and such quasiparticles can be studied from the perspective of Carrollian physics (see \cite{Figueroa-O’Farrill:2023b}).
 This points to potential applications of noncommutative Carrollian geometry.